AdobeDocs/genstudio.en/help/user-guide/content/connect-aem-repo.md

 ---
-title: Connect to an AEM content repository
+title: Connect to an AEM Content Hub repository
-description: Learn how to connect GenStudio for Performance Marketers to an Adobe Experience Manager (AEM) repository and leverage existing approved content.
+description: Learn how to connect GenStudio for Performance Marketers to an Adobe Experience Manager (AEM) Content Hub repository and leverage existing approved content.
 level: Experienced
 feature: Assets, Content
 ---
-# Connect to an AEM content repository
+# Connect to an AEM Content Hub repository

 If you have assets in Adobe Experience Manager (AEM), you can follow these steps to make them accessible in GenStudio for Performance Marketers.